scriptotek/php-marc/README.md

 ## Reading records

+Use `Collection::fromFile`, `Collection::fromString` or `Collection::fromSimpleXMLElement`
-Use `Collection::fromFile` or `Collection::fromString` to read one or more MARC records from a file or string.
+to read one or more MARC records from a file or string.
 The methods autodetect the data format (Binary XML or MARCXML) and whether the XML is namespaced or not.

 ```php
 use Scriptotek\Marc\Collection;